algesten/xq/README.md

 XQ is a hybrid between promises and reactive extensions.
 A simple clean API modelled on promises with the addition of event streams.

-Think of a promise chain, but you can push multiple values down it.
+Think of a promise chain, but you can push multiple values down it. `.then == .map`

 ## Example